Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

-At a quick glance, minimizing VMT and maximizing passenger utility seem to achieve similar outcomes in Table \ref{T:testsuite}---lower prices and higher system utilization---raising the question of why it is worth modeling them separately.
-We turn to Figure \ref{F:testsuite_fares} to illustrate how each objective yields qualitatively very different designs.
-As VMT minimization increases in importance (moving from the middle towards the right in Figure \ref{F:fares}), the markup is zeroed out, equalizing fares across longer and shorter routes.
+At a quick glance, minimizing VMT and maximizing passenger utility seem to achieve similar outcomes in Table \ref{T:testsuite}---lower prices and higher system utilization.
+But Figure \ref{F:testsuite_fares} illustrates how each objective yields qualitatively very different designs.
+As VMT minimization increases in importance (moving from the middle to the right in Figure \ref{F:fares}), the markup is zeroed out, equalizing fares across longer and shorter routes.
 The elimination of a distance-based markup entices more longer-distance commuters to travel on the allied network, thus lowering VMT.
-When the system maximizes passenger utility, a more nuanced fare structure emerges to address heterogeneous passenger preferences.
+When maximizing passenger utility, a more nuanced fare structure emerges to address heterogeneous passenger preferences.
 All pricing levers are employed: base fares, markups, discount multipliers, and discount activations.
-Higher markups and base fares are coupled with more numerous discounts across hybrid options, illustrated in the left halves of both Figures \ref{F:fares} and \ref{F:discounts}.
-Thus, prioritization of each objective (PAX versus VMT) results in similar system-wide performance metrics by qualitatively different means.
-To extract the corresponding fare designs, we consider case studies prioritizing at most one of PAX and VMT at a time, with varying weights for revenue.
-Section \ref{S:equity} further investigates geographic factors.
+Higher markups and base fares are coupled with more numerous discounts across hybrid options, illustrated in the left halves of Figures \ref{F:fares} and \ref{F:discounts}.
+Thus, prioritization of each objective (PX versus VM) results in similar system-wide performance metrics by qualitatively different means.
+To extract the corresponding fare designs, we consider case studies prioritizing at most one of PX and VM at a time, with varying weights for profit.
+Section \ref{S:equity} further investigates geographic factors. { Table \ref{T:testsuite_extended} in Appendix \ref{app:objTableExtension} elaborates on results that prioritize both passenger utility and VMT.}